 HAP-620.
 Health Care Reimbursement Systems.
 This course provides students with an understanding of third party payers in reimbursement of health care services.
 Attention is given to the history of health insurance in the United States.
 A summary of insurance coverage is then provided.
 The important effect of managed care on hospital and physician reimbursement is highlighted.
-The structure of Government payers, Medicare and Medicaid are explained and the stringent coding rules mandated by Medicare are discussed.
-Students also participate in an experiment whereby they are assigned the role of hospital administrator, or physician and are given a patient vignette to illustrate the importance of negotiation and cooperation in providing services under different reimbursement scenarios.
+The structure of government payers, Medicare and Medicaid, are explained and the stringent coding rules mandated by Medicare are discussed.
+Students also participate in an experiment in which they are assigned the role of hospital administrator or physician, and are given a patient vignette to illustrate the importance of negotiation and cooperation in providing services under different reimbursement scenarios.
 1.5 s.h.
 Summer and Fall

 HAP-622.
 Health Care Marketing.
 This course provides students with a thorough understanding of the principles and concepts of health care marketing.
 Essential elements of marketing are discussed in detail to assist students in applying this knowledge in today’s dynamic health care environment.
 1.5 s.h.
 Summer and Fall